Brown-University-Library/u2/README.md

 # To-dos

 - change dev BDR server URLs to prod
-- get the flight path geojson working (need an origin point? or some way to relate the coordinates to their context)
+- write geojson for the BDR items including BDR pids, apply to mar